Dave Bing: Early life

-College
+College career

 Bing attended Syracuse University, where he was once roommates with Jim Boeheim.
+He wore a No. 22 jersey in college, as he had in high school, as a homage to Elgin Baylor, who he had watched play on a playground court in Washington, D.C. as a boy in 1957.
 He led the Orangemen in scoring as a sophomore (22.2) in 1964, as a junior (23.2) in 1965, and as a senior (28.4) in 1966.
 During his senior year, Bing was fifth in the nation in scoring and was Syracuse's first consensus All-American in 39 years.
 He was also named to The Sporting News All-America First Team and was named Syracuse Athlete of the Year.

 In his three-year varsity career at Syracuse, Bing averaged 24.8 points and 10.3 rebounds, with 1883 total points and 786 total rebounds in 76 games.

+While attending Syracuse, he became acquainted with Joe Biden, who was as student in the law school.
+Biden would later serve as a U.S. senator, vice president, and president of the United States.

-NBA career
+Professional career

 Bing's playing style was somewhat unusual for the time.
 As a lean, athletic and explosive point guard, he functioned as the playmaker distributing the ball, but also did more shooting and scoring than most others who had this position.
 At one time a joke about him and his backcourt partner, Jimmy Walker, was that it was a shame they could only play the game with one ball at a time.

 Detroit Pistons (1966–1975)

-In 1966, after being selected 2nd overall in the 1966 NBA draft by the Detroit Pistons, Bing scored 1,601 points (20.0 points per game), and won the 1967 NBA Rookie of the Year Award while also being named to the NBA All-Rookie First Team.
+Bing was selected 2nd overall in the 1966 NBA draft by the Detroit Pistons, and wore the jersey number 21 because player-coach Dave DeBusschere already wore No. 22.
+Bing scored 1,601 points (20.0 points per game), and won the 1967 NBA Rookie of the Year Award while also being named to the NBA All-Rookie First Team.
 The next year, he led the NBA in scoring with 2,142 points (27.1 points per game) in 1968.

 On November 23, 1968, Bing recorded a triple-double of 39 points, 16 rebounds and 10 assists in a 127–128 loss to the Baltimore Bullets.

 Bing sat out 2½ months of the 1971–72 season due to a detached retina incurred from a preseason game against the Los Angeles Lakers, playing in only 45 games that season.
 While with the Pistons, he played in six NBA All-Star Games (1968, 1969, 1971, 1973–1975), and was named to the All-NBA First Team in 1968 and 1971.